renderedtext/dark-magic/README.md

 # Dark Magic

+DarkMagic is a rich, comprehensive set of utility functions and modules for Elixir that are useful for everyday programming.

+The complete documentation is available [here](TODO).

 ## Installation

 To use DarkMagic with your projects, edit your `mix.exs` file and add it as a